Debt To Income Ratio Meaning?

 DTI = Net debt payments / Net income

 Note – As the result is viewed in a decimal number, one would need to multiply the result by 100 in order to get the DTI in percentage terms.

 |Calculation||DTI = (Net debt payments/Net income) x 100|

 |How to improve DTI||Increase in the salary amount Decrease in the total monthly EMI|

 For instance – Suppose Tom earns a monthly income of about Rs 80,000.
 From the total, Rs 25,000 is spent on the EMI for his car loan and Rs 15,000 for his educational loan.
 This means, he spends about half of his income, that is, Rs 40,000 each month in simply repaying the debts as mentioned above.
 In this example, if you are to calculate his DTI ratio, you will need to divide the monthly income (Rs 80,000) with his monthly debt payments (Rs 40,000) and multiply the results by 100, then the DTI ratio would be 50%.

-What Is The DTI Ratio Cap For Indian Banks?
+What Is The Acceptable Debt to Income Ratio Cap For Indian Banks?